Schizophrenia and Addiction Treatment in California

 What are the Risk Factors for Schizophrenia?

 Family history significantly increases the risk of developing schizophrenia, especially if a close relative, such as a parent or sibling, has the disorder.
-Additionally, specific gene mutations and genetic variations have been linked to an increased risk of schizophrenia.
+In addition, specific gene mutations and genetic variations have been linked to an increased risk of schizophrenia.

 Abnormalities in brain structure, such as enlarged ventricles and reduced gray matter, have been observed in people with schizophrenia.
 Differences in brain activity and neurotransmitter systems, particularly dopamine and glutamate, are also implicated.
 Prenatal exposure to viruses, malnutrition, or toxins during fetal development can increase the risk of schizophrenia.